opws/opws-dataset/docs/fields.md

 - "autologin" (user is logged in)

 Where "stub" is a non-final step (eg. when it is followed by "login"), it is implied that there is a single button that, when clicked, leads to the next step (similar to "button").

+## password.reset.expiration.trigger

+Which step causes the reset session token to be invalidated for further reset attempts.
+Should be "change", is sometimes "visit" (meaning the reset link can only be followed once).

+## password.reset.expiration.timeout

+How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

 ## password.reset.usability.password